hirashahid9/Index-Creation-Information-Retrieval/README.md

 Part 1.
 Making an index using Hashmaps or dictionary Part 2.
 Making an index without Hashmaps or dictionary ( by sorting termid-docid pairs) The difference in time of the execution of above two parts makes it evident that termid-docid pairs should be sorted.
 Part 3.
 Write a word as command line argument.
-We will gget the termid, frequency of term in corpus and no of ocuments containing the term.
+We will gget the termid, frequency of term in corpus and no of documents containing the term.
 ![image](https://user-images.githubusercontent.com/55246052/120069101-8b09b600-c09d-11eb-8142-a5c02a9731fd.png)